mr-rooney/flasher/README.md

 Firmware Flasher
 ================

-Firmware flasher to update the firmware of the nav.HAT microcontroller.
+Firmware flasher to update the firmware of the Moitessier HAT microcontroller.

 Thanks to Tormod Volden for providing this source code.
 The original code can be found at https://sourceforge.net/p/stm32flash/code/ci/master/tree/.
-The code has been slightly modified to fit for the STM32F091CB microcontroller used on the nav.HAT.
+The code has been slightly modified to fit for the STM32F091CB microcontroller used on the Moitessier HAT.
 See the git log for further information.

 Compiling the sources